-9.4 When is COBRA Coverage Available?
+When is COBRA Coverage Available?

 The Program will offer COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been timely notified that a qualifying event has occurred.
-When the qualifying event is the end of employment or reduction of hours of employment, death of the Employee or Retiree, commencement of a proceeding in bankruptcy, or the Retiree's enrollment in Medicare (Part A, Part B, or both), the employer must notify the COBRA Administrator of the qualifying event within 30 days of any of these events.
+When the qualifying event is the end of employment or reduction of hours of employment, death of the employee, or the employee's enrollment in Medicare (Part A, Part B, or both), the employer must notify the COBRA Administrator of the qualifying event within 30 days of any of these events.

-9.5 IMPORTANT: You Must Give Notice of Some Qualifying Events
+IMPORTANT: You Must Give Notice of Some Qualifying Events

-For the other qualifying events (divorce or legal separation or a Dependent Child's losing eligibility for coverage as a Dependent Child), you must notify the Plan Administrator within 60 days after the qualifying event occurs.
+For the other qualifying events (divorce or legal separation or a Dependent Child's losing eligibility for coverage as a Dependent Child), vou must notify the Plan Administrator within 60 days after the qualifying event occurs.
 Except for divorce, you may provide this notice by calling the Plan Administrator at the telephone number provided above.
 In addition, you must complete and submit the forms described below within the time required.
 Written notice is required if the qualifying event is divorce.
 If you are providing written notice, you must send this notice to the Plan Administrator at the address above.
 In addition, if the qualifying event is divorce, you must provide the following to the Plan Administrator within 60 days of the qualifying event: